 - 22% of people could not read the balance on a bank statement

-- 41% of adults do not know their current account balance within £50
+- 20 million adults with a current account don’t know their account balance within £50

-- 1 in 6 people are over indebted
+- Nearly nine million people are over indebted

 Money is a hot topic – who has it, who doesn’t, and how the financial choices we all make today will impact not only our own future, but the future economy of the UK.